convex-eth/voting/docs/dao_voting.md

 - `getYes(pid)` — returns yes total
 - `getNo(pid)` — returns no total
 - `voteTotals(pid)` — view function, returns `yes + no` (no separate storage write)

-When delegatee weight adjustments affect a delegate who has already voted, the delta is distributed across yes/no proportionally to the delegate's split (e.g. if delegate voted 60/40 yes/no, a delta of +100 adds +60 to yes and +40 to no).

 ## Differences from GaugeVotePlatform